Ly0n/awesome-robotic-tooling/README.md

 * [kicad](http://www.kicad-pcb.org/) - A Cross Platform and Open Source Electronics Design Automation Suite
 * [PcbDraw](https://github.com/yaqwsx/PcbDraw) - Convert your KiCAD board into a nice looking 2D drawing suitable for pinout diagrams
 * [PandaPower](http://www.pandapower.org) - An easy to use open source tool for power system modeling, analysis and optimization with a high degree of automation.
+* [LibrePCB](https://github.com/LibrePCB/LibrePCB) - A powerful, innovative and intuitive EDA tool for everyone

 ### Calibration and Transformation
 * [tf2](http://wiki.ros.org/tf2) - transform library, which lets the user keep track of multiple coordinate frames over time